 Additionally, the parents do not have to be on the loan.

 This means that as a child of aging parents, you can supply housing for them and obtain the same rates, fees, and lending flexibility as if you were buying your own home to live in.
 Again, you don’t have to live in the home you buy with your parents to get these special accommodations.
 Your parent or parents can live there and you can remain in your current living situation.

 If not for this allowance by Fannie Mae, children buying a home for elderly parents would need to buy the property as a second home or investment property.

 Second homes generally need to be 50-100 miles away from your current primary residence — not exactly convenient or safe if your parents need regular care.

 And investment properties require a 20-30% down payment, harder qualification criteria, and significantly higher mortgage interest rates.

-For instance, because the purchase is considered owner occupied, the buyer can put as little as 5% down on the home by obtaining a mortgage insurance policy.
+Because the purchase is considered owner-occupied, the buyer can put as little as 5% down on the home by obtaining a mortgage insurance policy.
 This reduced down payment requirement can lower the initial cost required by at least $30,000 on a $200,000 home purchase.

 Even purchasing a home and combining it with in-home nursing visits may be more affordable than a nursing home.